About the Artist

 I can’t say, with any great accuracy, when I started in the fibre arts.
 Perhaps it was always there, in my peripheral, popping up in the spool knitting club in elementary school, or sewing class in middle school.
 There are photos of seven-year-old me, sitting on the couch in my Sunday best (a dress sewn by my Oma), working away on a long snake of spool knitting.
 And I can remember finger knitting with my sister for hours, although I couldn’t tell you who taught us.

 In any case, I do remember one evening at my mom’s condo, in the years between starting university and starting a family, watching my mom crochet a blanket – worsted beige acrylic yarn, all single crochet.
 It was hypnotic.
 When my mom put down her work to start dinner, I asked if I could try a few rows.
-Hesitantly, she said it might not be a good idea because our tension could be different – whatever that meant.
-(Years later, I completely understand her concern!)
-But she finally gave in and I completed my first row of single crochet.
 Before leaving that night, I asked for a hook and some scrap yarn, and went home to practice.

 And I’ve been creating with yarn ever since!
-I went through the progression of learning to read a pattern, picking up Tunisian crochet, recalling long-lost knitting skills from Granny, and - most recently - delving into the world of hand dyeing yarn.
-Until Marissa reached out on Instagram, I felt there weren’t many people who shared my love of fibre art.
-Now we are a team, motivating, challenging, and supporting each other in our latest fibre passion: West Coast Yarn Co.!
+I went through the progression of learning to read a pattern, picking up Tunisian crochet, recalling long-lost knitting skills from my husband's granny, and - most recently - delving into the world of hand-dyeing yarn.
+I have met so many fibre friends and learned much more about the art through the Instagram community.